UW-THINKlab/P2P_sharing_open_source/README.md

 ## Installation guide
 Clone this repo.
 How to do this?
 Check this [link.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-## Demo
-See the `Demo` folder for the demo code and the expected output.

 ## File organization
 - `data`: The derived data used in this project.
 - `src`: The source code of this project.